vhirtham/GDL/documentation/markdown/tutorials/resources/tutorial_1.1_memoryManagement.md

 memoryManager.Deinitialize();
 ~~~

 This function checks if any memory system is still in use or if the internal memory is corrupted.
 If this is the case it will throw an exception.
 Otherwise it releases the occupied heap memory.
-Using this function will help you to find bugs related to dynamic memory usage early.
+Using this function will help you to find bugs related to dynamic memory usage.

 While it is possible to initialize and deinitialize the memory manager multiple times, you can only modify the memory manager before the first initialization.
 Before we continue, here is the complete program we have created so far: